Websites –– every business has one.

 Get Live Chat Support

 Live chat support is a fairly new way to interact with prospective and existing customers alike.
 Contrary to popular conception, there are actually real people behind those chat boxes!
 How it works is simple: You pay a support agency to “man” your site and answer common questions.

 Entry point pricing usually begins around $15 a month, although an increasing number of providers are actually offering free plans with reduced functionality.
 Once you’ve signed up, installation involves simply copying and pasting a few lines of given code onto your site.
 We recommend placing the button on the bottom-right corner, as this seems to be the place most users intuitively expect to find them.
 Again, just another small tweak that can be the difference between a prospective client gained or lost.

 Include Social Proof

 Social proof is any testimonial or endorsement that gives people peace of mind about working with you.
 It could be a written statement of praise from a previous client, the logo of a well-known news outlet you’ve been featured in or the emblem of an award you’ve received.
 Tastefully including such markers on your Website will definitely make others feel more comfortable reaching out.
 Case in point, more than 70 percent of Americans say they look at product reviews before making a purchase.

-Great places to integrate proof on your site include the sidebar, footer and your About Page.
+Great places to integrate proof on your site include your Homepage sidebar and/or footer and your About Page.